 Routing through a tandem switch is an important economic expedient for a telephone company or administration.
-A tandem switch a traffic concentrator.
+A tandem switches a traffic concentrator.
 To employ a direct trunk circuit, there must be sufficient traffic to justify such a circuit.
-For a connectivity with traffic intensity under 20 erlangs (The erlang is a unit of traffic intensity.
-One erlang represents one hour of line (circuit) occupancy.) for the busy hour (BH), the traffic should be routed through a tandem (exchange).
-For traffic intensities over that value, establish a direct route.
+For connectivity with traffic intensity under 20 erlangs (The erlang is a unit of traffic intensity.
+One erlang represents one hour of line (circuit) occupancy.)
+For the busy hour (BH), the traffic should be routed through a tandem (exchange).
+For traffic intensities over that value, establish a directroute.